marcomer/SauceTool/README.md

 *Each* read function will return an error if the file or buffer are missing a SAUCE record. `SAUCE_fread()` and `SAUCE_read()` ignore SAUCE CommentBlocks and will therefore *not* return an error if a CommentBlock is missing. `SAUCE_Comment_fread()` and `SAUCE_Comment_read()` will return an error if the comment block is missing.

-Error codes that can be returned by read functions include:
-- `SAUCE_EFOPEN` - Could not open file
-- `SAUCE_ERMISS` - SAUCE record is missing
-- `SAUCE_ECMISS` - SAUCE CommentBlock is missing (only ever returned by the Comment read functions)
-- `SAUCE_EINCOMP` - SAUCE is incomplete, meaning only part of it exists
-- `SAUCE_EBUFSHORT` - The given buffer length is too short
-- `SAUCE_EFFAIL` - A file read operation failed